-The project will include a programme of exhibitions, the first of which was at Fabrica in Brighton, UK.
+The project included a programme of exhibitions, the first of which was at Fabrica in Brighton, UK.

 This exhibition drew parallels between the territoriality of birds and the domestic spaces of people, and it provided a departure point for the project.